davincico/Threat-Intel-Tools/README.md

 ## Developments 1.0 - Table format
-I was given the request to table every result from the IP enrichment, due to the volume of output.
+I was given the request to table every result from the IP enrichment due to the volume of output.
 Definitely more readable in a table.

 **Here are the results:**
 1. VT segment